Monaco Grand Prix: Era of Prost & Senna dominance

-Modern times
+1990s: Tragedies and triumphs

 The 1994 race was an emotional and tragic affair.
-It came two weeks after the race at Imola in which Austrian Roland Ratzenberger and Ayrton Senna both died in crashes on successive days.
+It came two weeks after the San Marino Grand Prix at Imola in which Austrian Roland Ratzenberger and Ayrton Senna both died in crashes on successive days.
 During the Monaco event, Austrian Karl Wendlinger had an accident in his Sauber in the tunnel; he went into a coma and was to miss the rest of the season.
 The German Michael Schumacher won the 1994 Monaco event.
+Schumacher also won the 1995 event.
 The 1996 race saw Michael Schumacher take pole position before crashing out on the first lap after being overtaken by Damon Hill.
 Hill led the first 40 laps before his engine expired in the tunnel.
 Jean Alesi took the lead but suffered suspension failure 20 laps later.
 Olivier Panis, who started in 14th place, moved into the lead and stayed there until the end of the race, being pushed all the way by David Coulthard.
 It was Panis's only win, and the last for his Ligier team.
 Only three cars crossed the finish line, but seven were classified.

+21st century

+In 2004, land reclamation work was completed, allowing expansion of the pit area with larger temporary garages.
+A temporary 6,000 seat grandstand would also be constructed in the Swimming Pool area.

 Seven-time world champion Schumacher would eventually win the race five times, matching Graham Hill's record.
 In his appearance at the 2006 event, he attracted criticism when, while provisionally holding pole position and with the qualifying session drawing to a close, he stopped his car at the Rascasse hairpin, blocking the track and obliging competitors to slow down.
 Although Schumacher claimed it was the unintentional result of a genuine car failure, the FIA disagreed and he was sent to the back of the grid.

 In July 2010, Bernie Ecclestone announced that a 10-year deal had been reached with the race organisers, keeping the race on the calendar until at least 2020.

+In 2025, the fastest yet qualifying lap was set by Lando Norris in qualifying (Q3) for the 2025 Monaco Grand Prix, at a time of 1:09.954.